COVID-19 Reopening Plans

 - Sunday: Supervised Student Use — 8:30 a.m.–8:30 p.m.

 A cap on total occupants will be enforced.
-No more than 20 participants will be in the 3,600-square-foot lab at one time to allow for proper physical distancing.
-No more than 7 participants will be in the 1,300-square-foot office at one time.
-The facility will not be used by both Rose Float participants and ASI facilities staff at the same time.
+No more than 40 participants will be in the 3,600-square-foot lab at one time to allow for proper physical distancing.
+No more than 20 participants will be in the 1,300-square-foot office at one time.

 Enter & Exit Procedures